mshsstemclub/mshsstemclub.github.io/CareerSpeakers.md

 We bring in speakers about STEM careers.
-This is a link to the career speakers we have had come to our meetings.
+This is a link to the meetings we had with career speakers.